ibohaji/ibohaji.github.io/_posts/2023-03-25-final-project.markdown

 <div class="magazine-introduction">
   <h1 class="magazine-title">Ingredients for a Happy Life</h1>
-  <p class="magazine-intro-text">The question of happiness has never been more relevant than in the past couple of years.
-From the COVID-19 pandemic and the accompanying lockdown restrictions on our lives, to the loss of jobs and the war in Ukraine, we have faced numerous challenges.
-Additionally, the increasing fuel prices and their domino effect on the prices of basic goods and necessities have further impacted our well-being.
-In light of these circumstances, we have embarked on a journey to delve deeper into the elements that make us "happy".
-According to the World Happiness Report, these five elements can be categorized as: healthy life expectancy, freedom to make life decisions, GDP per capita, perception of corruption, and social support.</p>
+  <p class="magazine-intro-text">The question of happiness has never more relevant than in the past couple of years.
+From the covid-19 pandemic and the accompanying lockdown restrictions on our lives and the loss of jobs, to the war in Ukraine, our subjective happiness have been questionable.
+Additionaly the increasing fuel prices and its domino effect on the prices of basic goods and necessity have further impacted our well-bieng.
+Therefore, we decided to delve deeper into the single elements that makes us “happy”, according to the World Happiness Report these five elements can be categorized as: healthy life expectancy, freedom to take life decisions, GDP per capita, healthy life expectancy, perception of corruption and social support..</p>
 </div>

 ## Exploring Happiness Indicators